NeuroDesk/neurodesk.github.io/content/en/tutorials/electrophysiology/fieldtrip.md

 The fieldtrip GUI is displayed automatically and functions as it normally would when running inside Matlab.

 NOTES:
-1. The script specified in the command line can call other scripts
+1. The script can only call FieldTrip and SPM functions (these are the only functions in the search path, and the search path cannot be altered using addpth)
+2. The script cannot include internal functions
-2. The script and the scripts it calls can use all the MATLAB toolboxes included in the compiled version of FieldTrip.
-If additional MATLAB toolboxes are needed, they need to be put in a filesystem accessible to the FieldTrip container (/neurodesktop-storage, /home/user, etc.), and the path should be added to the MATLAB search path with the addpath function (https://www.mathworks.com/help/matlab/ref/addpath.html)
+3. The script can use all the MATLAB toolboxes included in the compiled version of FieldTrip